Not sure how to start a memoir? Engage the readers

 - “I was born in the house I built myself with my own two hands.
 I’m sorry.
 That’s not true.
 I got that from my official Senate website.
 We should really change that.” – Al Franken, Giant of the Senate, by Al Franken

 - “Over the last year or so since I decided to write this book, people have been asking me how I have the time and why I chose to write it.
 The truth is, last June I was driving through a tunnel while on the phone with my agent and my cell service was spotty.
 I said, ‘I just got a great IKEA table for my breakfast nook.’
 My agent thought I said, ‘I’ve got a great idea for my newest book.’” – Seriously…I’m Kidding, by Ellen Degenres

 3. Make them relate

 We love to see ourselves in the characters we read about; it makes us feel closer to them.
-That’s why starting off by describing something that many of your readers may have said, seen, or done themselves – something from their own lives – can be powerful.
+That’s why starting off a memoir by describing something that many of your readers may have said, seen, or done themselves – something from their own lives – can be powerful.

 Here are some examples:

 - “I have a box where I keep all of the holiday and birthday and just-because cards that my friends and family send me.
 They are memoirs, tokens of love and thoughtfulness, and there is a part of me that can’t bear to throw them out.” – Coming Clean: A Memoir, by Kimberly Rae Miller

 - “One year ago, I was riding the train from the Portland suburbs toward downtown on a sunny fall afternoon when a pair of sparking brown eyes peeked around the corner of my book, and then quickly disappeared.
 A minute later, the eyes appeared for a second, and then disappeared again, and I realized the little girl sitting across the aisle was playing peekaboo with me.” – The Invisible Girls: A Memoir, by Sarah Thebarge